Medeirosseth/programming-language-selector/README.md

 * _When confirm() is canceled the hidden notification is not being shown to user _
 * _not all 125 survey outcomes are represented_
+* _site must be veiwed in full screen mode to orientate the page as intended_

 ## License